Course

 Postpartum hemorrhage is the leading cause of maternal death, and the United States currently has a startling hemorrhage rate that’s responsible for 12% of maternal deaths (3).
 Along with accurate recognition and assessments, proper postpartum hemorrhage management, treatment, and education can actively work toward reducing the risk of maternal deaths from hemorrhages.

-The processes of labor and birth receive a lot of discussions, including delivery and induction methods, birth plans, pain control, complications, and much more.
-With postpartum hemorrhages on the rise in the United States, there is an urgency to focus on postpartum hemorrhage management and treatment.
-Postpartum hemorrhage is a complication of birth, but is a preventable complication through early recognition, assessment, treatment, patient education, and follow-up.
-According to the CDC, 70% of postpartum hemorrhage-related deaths could be prevented in a hospital setting (9).
+The processes of labor and birth receive a lot of discussion including delivery and induction methods, birth plans, pain control, complications, and much more.
+With postpartum hemorrhages on the rise in the United States, there is an urgency to focus on management and treatment.
+Postpartum hemorrhage (PPH) is a complication of birth but is preventable through early recognition, assessment, treatment, patient education, and follow-up.
+PPH accounts for 11.4% of maternal mortality cases in the United States despite the ample resources available in this country.
+(4).
+To prevent additional maternal deaths, nurses need to remain educated on this fatal condition.

 Pathophysiology of Postpartum Hemorrhages